yfirmy/tampermonkey-userscripts/auto-timesheet/README.md

     -  Modify your WORK_HOURS value if necessary
     -  Modify your LUNCH_HOURS value if necessary
     -  Modify your work locations values if necessary
+ 4. Click on "File > Save" to validate your modifications

 ## How to use it